If you’re like most dieters, you’ve tried dozens of strategies in the hopes of losing weight.

 You’ve seen that some strategies produce results while others are simply gimmicks.

-One you may have heard mentioned quite frequently though, is to eat more protein.
 And that is the strategy that we’re going to go over today.

 We’re going to cover the 3 key benefits of protein for weight loss, illuminating the power of this macronutrient.